Hoya Plants Problems and Solutions

 Solutions

 -To prevent leaf spot infections, avoid overwatering and ensure the plant has good air circulation, keep leaves as dry as possible.
 Maintain proper pruning of your shrubs and trees to allow for adequate canopy ventilation.
-These are the best solutions to prevent hoyas from leaf spot infections like problems.
+However, these are the best solutions to prevent hoyas from leaf spot infection-like problems.

--In case of dark spots apply cinnamon and other fungicide, minimize watering and let your plant to grow.
-For better growth, longer watering intervals are a must for these beautiful houseplants.
+-In case of dark spots apply cinnamon and other fungicide, minimize watering and let your plant grow.
+However, for better growth, longer watering intervals are a must for these beautiful houseplants.

 -Make sure the soil drains well and the plant isn’t overwatered to avoid root rot.